machin0r/feta/README.md

 # Feta

-Feta (Greek for "slice") is a C++ library for reading, validating, and slicing STL files used or 3D printing.
+Feta (Greek for "slice") is a C++ library for reading, validating, and slicing STL files used for 3D printing.

+## Usage

+After building the project, you can run the program with the following syntax:

+`./feta <stl_file_path> [options]`

+### Options

+`-s` <value>: Scales the model (applied before setting Z-height)

+`-t` <value>: Sets the layer height for slicing (in mm)

+`-z` <value>: Sets the Z-height of the model

+### Example

+`./feta path/to/your/model.stl -s 1.5 -z 10 -t 0.2`

+This command will:

+- Read the STL file
+- Scale the model by a factor of 1.5
+- Set the Z-height to 10mm
+- Slice the model with a layer height of 0.2mm

+## Output
+The program will output:

+- Number of triangles read from the STL file
+- Total surface area of the model
+- Total volume of the model
+- Bounding box dimensions
+- Number of layers after slicing (if layer height is specified)